tmoreira2020/portal-properties-prettier-app/README.md

 Turns a messy Liferay portal-\*.properties into a clean and well organised portal-\*.properties.
 Basically it does 6 things:

 * Identify, group and comment properties that has the same values as the original portal.properties located at portal-impl.jar
-* Identify and group properties that are obsolete for the given Liferay version
+* Identify, group and comment properties that are obsolete for the given Liferay version
 * Identify, group and recommend a fix for properties that has typos in its key's declaration
 * Group custom properties in a section in the beginning of the file
 * Sort the properties in the same order as the original portal.properties